nixonyung/nixonyung.github.io/content/writings/sins/greed.en.md

 Or both?<br/>

 Perhaps the root of all evil is people's superstition about money.<br/>
-People believe that simply holding money will fulfill their wishes.<br/>
+People believe that simply holding money will fulfill their never-ending wishes.<br/>
-But even though money can buy things, it is us who create value.<br/>
+Although it is true that money can be exchanged for things of the same value, it is us who create value.<br/>

 > Set a beggar on horseback and he'll ride to the Devil.
 >